gavingroovygrover/mars/README.md

 Ari:21, Tau:21, Gem:23, Can:20, Leo:21, Vir:17, Lib:15, Sco:18, Sag:15, Cap:16, Aqu:21, Pis:22,
 ```

-The shortest seasonal month names are Libra and Saggitarius, which matches winter and autumn being the shortest months on Mars.
-February, the shortest month on Earth, is also among the shortest Earth-month-named months on Mars.
+The least frequent seasonal month names are Libra and Saggitarius, which matches winter and autumn being the shortest months on Mars.
+February, the shortest month on Earth, is also among the least frequent Earth-month-named months on Mars.

 The full data, where a `+` after the month name denotes a 41-day month...